-Pro-tip: As you build your topic clusters, make sure your newer pieces of content don’t overlap extensively with your pillar page content.
+Pro-tip: As you build your topic clusters, make sure your newer pieces of content don’t overlap too much with your pillar page content.
 This can cannibalize and hurt your current SEO and rankings.

 In response to increasing user expectations, Google is rewarding sites that focus on the user, making post-click behavior an important SEO metric.

 These metrics notify Google that your content generates a positive user experience:

 - High click-through rate

 - Low bounce rate

 - High average time on page

 It's not just about the page metrics.
 It applies to writing SEO-friendly content too.
 Let’s recap the best ways to make your content easier to digest:

 - Write concisely: Use shorter sentences and paragraphs (1-3 sentences per paragraph)

 - Keep the structure simple: Use subject headings to break up content (Keep sections to 300 words or less).
 Include bulleted or numbered lists whenever possible.